Greg Locke: Personal life

 Locke met his first wife, Melissa Biggers, at Good Shepherd Children's Home while he was there as a ward of the state; Biggers was among the facility's staff.
 In 1995, Locke and Biggers became engaged.
 They have four children, two of whom are adopted.
 In January 2018, Locke confirmed in a video posted to Facebook that he and Biggers had separated, and the divorce was finalized in May.

-In 2018 Locke married Taisha (Tai) McGee, his administrative assistant and his ex-wife's best friend.
+Locke married Tai Cowan McGee in 2018.
+Prior to their marriage, she was his administrative assistant.
+Locke has repeatedly denied any suggestions of infidelity.

+On September 3, 2024, Locke's family residence came under intense gunfire.
+Police reportedly found 30 to 40 bullet shell casings around the property, which were determined to have been fired into the garage, house windows and a family vehicle, with one bullet hitting a pillow in a bedroom.
+Despite one Locke family member (not Greg) being home at the time, they were not injured and no immediate arrest was made by law enforcement; an investigation is ongoing.
+Greg arrived at the house shortly after the attack and the family stayed at a hotel that night as a safety precaution.